Wondering how to travel the world for free? BHIVE has some tips that will help you to do the same ‘almost’ free!

-I left my home in Mumbai to fulfill my dream of taking challenges around the world.
+I left my home in Mumbai to fulfil my dream of taking on challenges around the world.
 A little over a year later as I look back, I am grateful for having led this life.
 Despite the fair share of ups and downs(and many nights in Airbnb apartments), it has been no less than a dream.

 I started with traveling non-stop on 25 trains in 25 days in India and then went to Thailand to learn rock climbing.
 From there to visit ex-war sites in Northern Sri Lanka and then to Brazil to explore a mystical religion called Candomble.
 And that’s not all, I celebrated Christmas by attending and participating in a fighting festival high up in the mountains of Peru.
 It is certainly the weirdest cultural event I have ever been to.

 At the lost city or ‘La Ciudad Perdida’ in Colombia

 When people listen to my stories, they think that I must have been filthy rich to do this.
 The fact is quite the contrary.
 There were a few innovative ways through which I made this happen.
 Hope these tips help you to live your dream too.

 This website was pretty much my lifeline on this trip.
 A few months before I left, I started hosting travelers using this website.
 Slowly, our apartment started getting busy with travelers.
 My mother agreed to continue to host like-minded travelers and we continued to make a monthly income through Airbnb.